• facebook

 Final Words

-Microsoft is consistently bolstering Office 365 data security through advanced multi-factor authentication (MFA) with an Authentication app.
-Nevertheless, it remains puzzling why many Microsoft tenants refrain from utilizing MFA to safeguard users.
-Undoubtedly, MFA offers added security and empowers users to secure Microsoft 365 data.
-This article sheds light on elevating MFA through number matching and supplementary contextual features.
+Microsoft is continuously improving the security of Office 365 data with enhanced multi-factor authentication with an Authentication app.
+However, it is still confusing why most Microsoft tenants don’t use MFA to protect users.
+There is no doubt that MFA provides users with additional security and allows users to secure Microsoft 365 data.
+This article highlights how you can enhance MFA with number matching and additional context features.